The Counting of the Omer

 Day 11 Meditation:

-Gevurah (Strength in Discipline of Character) with Netzach (Perseverance to Accomplish your Highest Goals)
+Today on day 11 of counting the Omer up to Shavu’ot we meditate on how Gevurah (Strength in Discipline of Character) correlates with Netzach (Perseverance to Accomplish your Highest Goals)

 Effective discipline must be enduring and tenacious.
 Is my discipline consistent or only when forced?
 Do I follow through and persevere with discipline?
 Am I perceived as a weak disciplinarian?